R1leyMP/CSCE201-Group-Project/README.md

 CAPS LOCK ON FOR ANSWERS
 _________________________________________
 DOWNLOADS:
-Windows User: download Windows version.
-Mac User: download XCode version.

 All users download ANSWER and QUESTION .txt files to same folder as cpp file for program to work.

-**X-Code users may have to update lines 131 & 132 with direct file path to ANSWER and QUESTION docs.
+**X-Code users may have to update lines 136 & 137 with direct file path to ANSWER and QUESTION docs.
 _________________________________________